About the Campaign

 Because the HSE state that they can in fact take care of our medical needs here in Ireland (while simulatanoulsy playing down EDS and HSD rates and issues), we get no where with the Treatment Abroad Scheme and struggle to take up the Cross Border Healthcare Directive when needed.
 Furthermore, these schemes do not cover private facilities (such as the hypermobility unit in London).

 In regards to surgeries for things like CCI, we must go further afield to either Barcelona or the US.
 Again, with no financial help from the state.
-Families, friends and whole communities pick up where the Irish government
+Families, friends and whole communities pick up where the Irish state has failed us.

 Simply put -we, and our conditions, do not exist in Ireland according to the HSE.